The author and protagonist of the

 Benjamin's son and royal governor of New Jersey in 1771 when Ben begins writing the work.
-Ben begins the Autobiography
+Ben begins his

-- Ben's parents were named Josiah and Abiah.
+Ben's parents were named Josiah and Abiah.
 Abiah is mentioned very little.
-Josiah's second wife, she mothered ten children with him.
+She was Josiah's second wife and mothered ten children with him.
 Ben was the eighth of these children.
 Josiah took a large interest in Benjamin, teaching how to debate and how to write effectively.
 Ben respected him enormously.
 After both parents died, Ben had them buried and erected a monument to them in a prominent Boston cemetery.

 Gov. William Keith

-- A friendly Quaker whom Franklin meets on his way to England.
+A friendly Quaker whom Franklin meets on his way to England.
 They remain friends while in England, and it is Denham who eventually convinces Franklin to return to America after an 18-month stay.
-Franklin works for Denham for a short time in a goods store upon his return.
+Franklin works for Denham for a short time in a goods store upon his return before Denham's death.

 The man with whom Franklin begins a new printing house after leaving Keimer.
 Meredith, however, does not work very hard, and eventually leaves.